MicrosoftDocs/sql-docs/docs/machine-learning/install/sql-ml-component-install-without-internet-access.md

 5. Continue following the on-screen prompts to complete the installation.

+::: moniker-end
 <a name="apply-cu"></a>

 ## Apply cumulative updates

 We recommend that you apply the latest cumulative update to both the database engine and machine learning components.
-Cumulative updates are installed through the Setup program.

 ::: moniker range="=sql-server-ver16"

 1. Start with a baseline instance.
 You can only apply cumulative updates to existing installations of the initial release of SQL Server.

 2. On an internet connected device, go to the cumulative update list for your version of SQL Server.
 [See Determine the version, edition, and update level of SQL Server and its components](/troubleshoot/sql/general/determine-version-edition-update-level).